MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-add-certificate-ca-store.md

 ## To add a root certificate to the cacerts store

-1. Download the Baltimore CyberTrust root certificate from <https://cacert.omniroot.com/bc2025.crt>, and save to a local file with extension *.cer* in your *jdk\jre\lib\security* folder.
+1. Download the Baltimore CyberTrust root certificate from <https://cacert.omniroot.com/bc2025.crt>, and save to a local file with extension *.crt* in your *jdk\jre\lib\security* folder.
 For this example, assume that you downloaded the Baltimore CyberTrust root certificate file as *bc2025.crt*.

    > [!NOTE]
    > The Baltimore CyberTrust root certificate has a serial number of `02:00:00:b9`, and a SHA1 thumbprint of `d4:de:20:d0:5e:66:fc:53:fe:1a:50:88:2c:78:db:28:52:ca:e4:74`.